 Descartes is quoted as saying ‘You cannot dissect me with a blunt instrument’; the questionnaires that the delegates will complete are not meant to pigeonhole them, but give them an insight into their modes of operation and how others might be affected.

 Participants will be sent an SDI (Strength Deployment Inventory) questionnaire to complete prior to the course.

 This course will benefit any member of staff who might find certain conversations difficult; these might be difficult messages to be delivered to customers or colleagues, feedback to subordinates, or feedback to peers.

-The objectives of the course are to enable delegates to:
+The objectives of this course are to enable participants to:

-- Adjust their behaviiours, employing different tools for different situations, to produce a good outcome for any interaction.
+- Adjust their behaviours, employing different tools for different situations, to produce a good outcome for any interaction

 - What is a Difficult Conversation?

 - Conflict Management